 The LNG Plant comprises two trains and general service facilities.
 The trains prepare and liquefy natural gas.
 LNG is produced via gas liquefaction technology with the use of a double-mixed refrigerant, which involves two flows of circulating coolant.

-Shell developed this state-of-the-art technology for the Sakhalin LNG plant, to ensure maximum LNG production during severe Sakhalin winters.
-The production capacity of the plant is 9.6 million tonnes of LNG per year.
+The technology was specifically developed for the Sakhalin-2 LNG plant to ensure maximum performance through the harsh Sakhalin winters.
+The design capacity of the plant is 9.6 million tonnes of LNG per year.